 Half Wave Voltage Doubler Circuit

-The load drops voltage in the first half cycle and the second half cycle the voltage level is doubled again that why it is called a half-wave voltage doubler.
+The load drops voltage in the first half cycle and in the second half cycle the voltage level is doubled again that is why it is called a half-wave voltage doubler.
 The half-wave voltage doubler uses two diodes and two capacitors.

 Positive Half Cycle

-During the positive half-cycle, the diode D1 is forward biased to charge the capacitor C1 to the peak voltage of the supply Vs. Where the diode D2 is reverse biased and there is no charging current in capacitor C2.
+During the positive half-cycle, the diode D1 is forward-biased to charge the capacitor C1 to the peak voltage of the supply Vs. Where the diode D2 is reverse biased and there is no charging current in capacitor C2.

 Negative Cycle: